Pickleball Double-Hit Rules

 According to Section 3.A.8 of the Rules of Pickleball, a double-hit is defined as any time a ball is hit twice by one or more players during a return.
 There are various scenarios in which a double-hit can occur.
 For instance, a player may be hitting a groundstroke that accidentally results in the ball being struck twice by the paddle, or may volley the ball and accidentally cause it to bounce twice against the paddle in quick succession.
 Additionally, the ball may hit a player’s hand and then hit their paddle as part of one stroke.
 A double-hit may also occur if the ball strikes one portion of the paddle, and then in the process of the paddle’s swing, a second part strikes the ball in a continuous motion.
 Double-hits can also occur if one player accidentally deflects the ball off of their paddle and then either hits it again or allows their teammate to hit it.
 Another form of double-hit may occur if one player returns or serves the ball short of the net, and their teammate jumps in to hit the ball over the net.

-If a double-hit in pickleball is determined to fail any of these criteria, meaning that it is determined to be intentional, not continuous, multi-directional, hit by two players, or even all of the above, a fault will be issued to the offending player or players.
-If the double-hit is committed by the serving team, the resulting fault will be a loss of serve.
+If a double-hit in pickleball is determined to fail any of these criteria, a fault will be issued to the offending player or players.
+In doubles play, if the double-hit is committed by the serving team, the fault will result in the loss of the rally, and service will move to the next player.
 Meanwhile, if it is committed by the non-serving team, the rally and point is won by the serving team.